 Is there a catch to this beautiful, beautiful immunity?
 You know the world we live in!
 In this case, the catch is a forum owner needs to follow a compliance process to establish how copyright holders can submit complaints and then how the forum owner processes those complaints.
 Here is an overview of the DMCA compliance process for apps and websites.

-DMCA Agents for Forums
+DMCA and Forums

 A forum must provide a method for a copyright holder to submit a complaint under the DMCA.
 The claim is given the title “DMCA takedown notice.”
 To facilitate this process, the drafters of the DMCA including language requiring a forum to select a DMCA agent.
 The forum must then list the agent’s information in an easily located area on the site.
 After that, you must register the agent with the Copyright Office.